 Step 5.
 Upon final review of your proposal, your Dean approves the final outline and bibliography.
-This fulfills completion of the courses Research I & II (six credit hours).
-In addition, because of the unique structure of IUGS, completion of Research I & II, plus acceptance of prior coursework, is considered as advancement to candidacy for PhD and doctoral students.
+This fulfills completion of the courses Research I & II (twelve credit hours).

 Step 7.
 Email your final draft of your dissertation, doctoral project or thesis to your Dean for review and comments.
 Any changes or edits required will be made before the Dean’s final approval.
 The following specific guidelines will be followed.

 Your outline and bibliography will expand as your research and literature review develop from your initial one or two-page proposal through Research I and finally, the completion of Research II and approval of your advancement to candidacy.

 Your research and literature review should stimulate interaction between the growth of your bibliography and the growth and structure of the annotated outline.